Matt Wallner Preview, Player Props: Twins vs. Rangers

-On Thursday, Matt Wallner (.258 on-base percentage in past 10 games, 80 points below season-long percentage) and the Minnesota Twins face the Texas Rangers, whose starting pitcher will be Andrew Heaney.
-First pitch is at 7:10 PM ET.
+The Minnesota Twins, including Matt Wallner (.258 on-base percentage in past 10 games, 83 points below season-long percentage), take on starter Dane Dunning and the Texas Rangers at Target Field, Friday at 8:10 PM ET.

-He reached base in his only plate appearance in his most recent game against the Brewers.

 Matt Wallner Game Info & Props vs. the Rangers